Road Services - Strategic Plan Proposed 2014 Update

 Overall, the changes in this plan will provide a more accurate assessment of service levels, and better guidance for addressing system failures.
 The updated plan will inform the development of the division’s biennial budget for 2015-16.

-The plan was submitted by King County Executive Dow Constantine to the Metropolitan King County Council on Friday, March 28, 2014 and the Council is expected to consider the plan in the coming months.
+The proposed 2014 update was submitted by the King County Executive to the Metropolitan King County Council on Friday, March 28, 2014 and the Council is expected to consider the plan in the coming months.